ABOUT THE AUTHOR & ARTIST

 as a fat man, Philip has been an advocate for people of size for as long as he can remember.
 He believes that everyone should be comfortable in their own skin, whatever size that is.
 But most importantly, Philip believes in the elimination of body shame.
 It does nothing but hold you back from living the life you want.

-In accepting ourselves and our beautiful bodies, whatever the shape or size, we can learn to accept the differences in others and embrace diversity as a wondrous thing.
+By accepting ourselves and our beautiful bodies, whatever the shape or size, we can learn to accept the differences in others and embrace diversity as a wondrous thing.
 And in the end, we move one step closer to true happiness and total fulfillment by living an authentic life.

 Live well, be happy, eat well, and eat a lot-if you so desire.
 But most importantly,